junshi356/microsoft-authentication-library-for-python/msal-python-conceptual/getting-started/acquiring-tokens.md

 ## Acquire token by authorization code flow

 For web apps authenticating in the name of a user, acquire tokens through [authorization code](/entra/identity-platform/v2-oauth2-auth-code-flow) after letting the user sign-in through the authorization request URL.
-This is typically the mechanism used by an application that lets the user sign-in and access Web APIs for this particular user.
+This is typically the mechanism used by an application that lets the user sign-in and access web APIs for this particular user.

 You'll first need to initiate auth code flow using the [`initiate_auth_code_flow`](/python/api/msal/msal.application.clientapplication#msal-application-clientapplication-initiate-auth-code-flow).
 This method takes in among other parameters a redirect URI and state string.
 The value of the state parameter is also included in token response.
 If this value is absent, MSAL Python will automatically generate one internally.
 The redirect URI provided must match the redirect URI registered in the Microsoft Entra admin center.
 This method returns the auth code flow that is a dictionary containing auth_uri and a state.
 The auth_uri is the URL that the user needs to visit to sign in.